benallfree/lab13/site/docs/tutorials/entity-management.md

 # Managing Entities and Collections

-JS13K Online distinguishes between regular collections and entity collections.
+Lab 13 distinguishes between regular collections and entity collections.
 Understanding the difference helps you avoid race conditions and design predictable state updates.

 ## Two kinds of collections